dherrendoerfer/uCNC_controller/Extras/gcode4bmps/README.txt

 prior installation of the python-pillow library and it's development package (python-pillow-devel).
 Futhermore, to read and interpret ps, eps, and pdf files, the ghostscript package must be installed.
-(This was only tested on linux, but should work with windows too.)
+(This was only tested on Linux, but should work with Windows too.)

 Usage:
 ------